 - The language to be studied is not regularly taught at the University of Toronto.
 Funding will not be provided for languages that are offered at U of T, but not offered at a particular time (e.g., summer).

 - Applicants must be current Arts & Science graduate students in good standing.
-Please provide a recent transcript with your application.

 - Priority will be given to students at the PhD level in the early stages of their doctoral research that are applying to the fund for the first time.
-Students at the master's level may be considered if they can show that they will be enrolled in a PhD program at the University of Toronto.
+Students at the master's level may be considered if they can demonstrate that they will be enrolled in a PhD program at the University of Toronto.

 Proposals should demonstrate: